duzdunya/flet-password-wallet/README.md

 ## Executable

 > [!IMPORTANT]
-> This project is under maintainance, i will add releases as soon as possible
+> This project is under BETA version and has bugs, i will add releases as soon as possible

 Go to releases section in right panel and simply install executable file and run it.